 - 10 burpees

-For each of the following exercises, do 50 seconds of work, followed by 10 seconds of rest.
-On the odd minutes, you'll be jumping rope, alternating between forward and backward if you can.
-On the even minutes, you'll be performing different body weight movements to build up some strength.
+After you're warm, it's time to jump.
+On the odd minutes, you'll be jumping rope, alternating between forward and backward (if you can).
+On the even minutes, you'll be performing different body-weight movements to build up some strength.